-Brain fog — also referred to as cog fog — is a name for the cognitive issues sometimes associated with MS. About half of people diagnosed with MS experience cognitive issues with memory, concentration, problem-solving, information processing, and visual or spatial abilities.
+Brain fog, also called cog fog, is a term for the cognitive issues that sometimes come with MS. About half of the people with MS have trouble with memory, focus, problem-solving, and processing or understanding information.
+Some also have problems with visual or spatial skills, like judging distances or finding their way around.

-Cognitive function — or higher brain functions — include reasoning, memory, and problem-solving.
-Because MS can have an impact on any area of the brain, the condition can affect almost any cognitive function.
+Cognitive function includes reasoning, memory, and problem-solving.
+Because MS can have an impact on any area of the brain, it can affect almost any cognitive function.

 These impacts can be mild, affecting only one or two aspects of cognitive function.
 In some cases, however, they may prevent you from being able to work, go to school, or attend to other responsibilities.

-Brain fog can cause difficulty in concentrating, particularly when distractions are nearby.
-Your mind may wander when listening to multiple people talking at once.
-You may even experience information overload — an inability to process what’s going on in front of you — while trying to focus on one person or task in a noisy or visually distracting setting.
+Brain fog can make it hard to concentrate.
+You may get distracted or confused when listening to several people talking at the same time.
+You may even experience information overload.
+This feeling is often described as an inability to process what’s going on in front of you.
+It can be harder to focus on one person or task in a noisy or chaotic setting.

 Everyone struggles to find the right word from time to time.
 However, if brain fog is among your MS symptoms, you may have particular difficulty recalling words.
-You may, for instance, find yourself unable to come up with the word “restaurant,” instead describing it as “a place where you order food.”
+For example, you might find yourself unable to come up with the word “restaurant,” instead describing it as “a place where you order food.”

 MS cog fog often causes people to become forgetful or confused or to feel generally “out of it.”
 As one MyMSTeam member put it, “I’ve noticed that I can zone out.”